‘What happened to you?’ is not the only question for families of survivors

 - Find one friend with whom you can be as honest as you can.
 This may take time and persistence.

-- Learn a bit about the nervous system and how your partner’s reactions are impacting yours.
+- Learn a bit about the nervous system, implicit memory, and how your partner’s reactions are impacting you.

 4. A shift in the way the clinical community disseminates information to the family unit.